stridebn/Enigma_Sim/README.md

 #### Formatting Settings
 There are two properly formatted settings files included in this program: [Settings.txt](https://github.com/stridebn/Enigma_Sim/blob/master/Enigma_Simulator/Settings.txt) and [Settings2.txt](https://github.com/stridebn/Enigma_Sim/blob/master/Enigma_Simulator/Settings2.txt).
 Include no additional whitespace except when explicitly mentioned below.
 + *Line 1*: Specifies the rotors in L-R orientation.
 INCLUDE DELIMITING SPACES
    + There are 5 possible rotors, 1 - 5.
-The original enigma used a combination of 3 rotors, with no duplicates.
+The original Enigma used a combination of 3 rotors, with no duplicates.
    + To specify rotor pattern 1, 5, 3 for example, the first line would be `1 5 3`
 + *Line 2*: Specifies the ring settings of the 3 rotors within the machine.
 INCLUDE DELIMITING SPACES
    + Formate as Line 1, L-R orientation, including only values 1 to 26, representing A-Z in the alphabet.
 The text `10 15 21` in the settings file corresponds to the ring setting letters `J O U`.
-   + These ring settings provide a base offset to the enigma's rotor wiring alignments (see [enigma rotors](https://en.wikipedia.org/wiki/Enigma_machine#Rotors)).
+   + These ring settings provide a base offset to the Enigma's rotor wiring alignments (see [Enigma rotors](https://en.wikipedia.org/wiki/Enigma_machine#Rotors)).
 + *Line 3*: Specifies the initial window letters of the machine. **DO NOT** INCLUDE DELIMITING SPACES
    + Specify 3 capital letters, without delimiting spaces, for example: `TRA`
 + *Line 4*: Specifies the reflector option.
 TYPE ONLY 'B' OR 'C' (without quotes)
-   + There are only two options, in line with the original M3 machine (see [enigma reflector](https://en.wikipedia.org/wiki/Enigma_machine#Reflector))
+   + There are only two options, in line with the original M3 machine (see [Enigma reflector](https://en.wikipedia.org/wiki/Enigma_machine#Reflector))
 + *Line 5*: Specifies plugboard pairs.
 INCLUDE DELIMITING SPACES BETWEEN EACH PAIR OF LETTERS
    + The program will accept only a list of 10 pairs of letters.
 If there are any duplicates, the program may produce bad output.
    + An example line 5: `OS NT RH BU LI DF GA QP CK JY`